FinalVossler/Root-Front-Host/README.md

 # Todos:

+- Add the number of articles detail in the subtotal version of the cart's page
-- Add the cart's page
+- Add the "your cart" title on top of the cart's products in the cart's page
 - Add cart sided products logic
 - Add the sided items' section
 - Create a view tab for a user's products in the profile page.